zogzog/cubicweb/doc/book/devweb/internationalization.rst

 Translations in cubicweb-tal template can also be done with TAL tags `i18n:content` and `i18n:replace`.

-If you need to add messages on top of those that can be found in the source, you can create a file named `i18n/static-messages.pot`.
+If you need to mark other messages as translatable, you can create a file named `i18n/static-messages.pot`.

-You could put there messages not found in the python sources or overrides for some messages of used cubes.
+You could put there messages not found in the python sources or overrides some messages that are in cubes used in the dependencies.

 Generated string
 ````````````````